dragonflyoss/Dragonfly2/docs/en/user-guide/registry/cri-containerd.md

-# Use Dfdaemon as Registry mirror for cri-containerd
+# Use client as registry mirror for cri-containerd

 ## Quick Start

-### Step 1: Configure Dfdaemon
+### Step 1: Configure Client

-To use dfdaemon as Registry Mirror, first you need to ensure configuration in `$HOME/.dragonfly/dfget-daemon.yaml`:
+To use client as registry mirror, first you need to ensure configuration in `$HOME/.dragonfly/config/dfget.yaml`:

 ```yaml
 proxy: